Wilhelmina Barns-Graham: Early artistic career

-After the war the number of young modern artists joining the St Ives Society of Artists increased, of which Barns-Graham was one, their works were often shown in the darkly lit font area of the New Gallery of the Mariners' Church which gave them the nickname 'The Artists Around the Font'.
+After the war the number of young modern artists joining the St Ives Society of Artists increased, of which Barns-Graham was one; their works were often shown in the darkly lit font area of the New Gallery of the Mariners' Church which gave them the nickname 'The Artists Around the Font'.
 There was deemed to be hostility from the more traditional artists of the Society so Barns-Graham and the other modern artists decided to exhibit their work separately in the crypt area of the New Gallery, calling themselves the Crypt Group.
 The use of the crypt as an exhibition space caught on and was used again a number of times to exhibit the work of the young modernist members of the St Ives Society of Artists.
 Barns-Graham was included in two Crypt Group exhibitions.
 In the second, during August 1947, with Sven Berlin, John Wells, Peter Lanyon, and Guido Morris.
 And in the third, in July/ August 1948, with (alongside Berlin, Wells, and Lanyon) Bryan Wynter, Kit Barker, David Haughton, Patrick Heron, and Adrian Ryan.

 Barns-Graham's first opportunity to exhibit in London came when her work was included in a group exhibition of six at the Redfern Gallery.
 This was due to the introduction and support of Patrick Heron who visited Barns-Graham's studio in St Ives and was excited by her work.
 Barns-Graham would later have her first one-person exhibition in London at Redfern in 1952.

 After a few years of tension, Barns-Graham eventually left the St Ives Society of Artists in 1949, becoming one of the founding members of a new breakaway group named Penwith Society of Arts.
 The first Penwith Society exhibition opened in June 1949 with huge success and 2755 paying visitors coming to see it.

 In May 1949 Barns-Graham was invited to accompany the Brotherton family on a trip to the Grindelwald Glacier in Switzerland.
 This was a pivotal moment in her artistic career, inspiring Barns-Graham to embark on a series of glacier paintings that she would revisit for decades to come.

 In the same year she married the young author and aspiring poet, and later noted architect, David Lewis; the marriage was annulled in 1960.

-In 1950 Barns-Graham's painting Upper Glacier was purchased by the British Council, this was her largest sale she had made so far and the following year the work was also included in Herbert Read's book Contemporary British Art.
+In 1950 Barns-Graham's painting Upper Glacier was purchased by the British Council.
+This was her largest sale so far, and the following year the work was included in Herbert Read's book Contemporary British Art.
 Barns-Graham's work was also increasingly being included in London exhibitions such as the Leicester Galleries Artists of Fame and Promise and the inaugural exhibition at the new Institute of Contemporary Arts premises.
-In 1951 Barns-Graham's work was also included in international exhibitions such as the Biennale de Peinture de France, where Barns-Graham was one of only eight British artists invited to contribute.
+In 1951 Barns-Graham's work could be seen in international exhibitions such as the Biennale de Peinture de France, where Barns-Graham was one of only eight British artists invited to contribute.